 The bridge secure, he turned and threw up an old fashioned brick wall.
 It looked horribly out of place, which was partially why he did it.
 That, and you know, to keep people out.

 The smart, but cruel thing to do would be to turn off life support within the rest of the ship.
-But seeing how Teal'c had a huge bleeding Jaffa heart made of gold (again this was O'Neill talking), they opted to seal the former first prime on the bridge while Harry and Jack swept the rest of the ship.
+But seeing how Teal'c had a huge bleeding Jaffa heart made of gold, they opted to seal the former first prime on the bridge while Harry and Jack swept the rest of the ship.

 It took perhaps twenty minutes, but by then the majority of the raiding party was securely locked in the main cargo hold behind seamless doors that couldn't be pried open or overridden, and the few patrolling guards joined their unconscious jailers in the brig.

-As for Harry, he spent the first twenty minutes of their return trip looking for his Wand.
-Jack tagged along, deciding to play twenty questions while he searched, but apart from a few single-word answers, the Wizard's lips were sealed.
-They eventually found it, along with O'Neill's M9 in a small storage room after resorting to using a point me spell, which raised even more questions.
+For most of the return trip Harry looked for his old Wand.
+Jack tagged along, deciding to play twenty questions while he searched, but apart from a few single word answers, the Wizard's lips were sealed.
+They eventually found it along with O'Neill's M9 in a small storage room after resorting to using a point me spell, which raised even more questions.

 "Sure-" Harry shrugged.
 Jack bounced up and down, clearly not acting his age. "-But first you tell me about what it is that you do, and why all of this doesn't seem like anything new to you."

 "Well, I'm afraid I can't tell you anything either", Harry shot back even quicker.
-"You know, Statute of secrecy and all that.
-Sorry, mate."
+"You know, Statue of Secrecy and all that.
+Sorry mate."

 "Sure."
 He deadpanned, not really knowing who those two are.
 But he couldn't imagine anyone willing to work with this Muggle.
 Well, apart from Teal'c.
 Though working together is a stretch.
 Harry swore the Jaffa ignored O'Neill most of the time.